 Shilin Night Market may be the biggest and most popular one, but I enjoyed Roahe Night Market so much that I ended committing to it on those nights I wanted the experience.
 The variety of food was so enticing, from their original pork buns, egg tarts, even to sushi and grilled oysters!
 Everything we wanted and more!

 Keelung Market is also another one worth mentioning, but it is located outside Taipei.
-I’ll come back to this and tell you more about it later.
+There’s some interesting things to do in Keelung but I’ll come back to this and tell you more about it later.
 For more night markets, check out my post on Taiwan Food Culture.
 (Read: A Gluttonous Journey In Taiwan, Asia’s Best Kept Secret)

 Busy, bright, and brilliant.
 Ximending is Taipei’s busy hub, like Shinjuku to Japan or Time Square to New York.
 Shops fill the streets, the scent of street food fill the air, and locals and tourists complete the scene.
 Just walking along the streets will keep you entertained enough.
 It is after all, the heart of Taipei, and a trip to Taiwan just isn’t complete without this experience.
 If you’re looking for he perfect location to stay, the best hostels in Taipei are also situated here.